 Sciatica is often brought on by restrictions within the spine affecting the sciatic nerve and causing referred pain.
 Restrictions in the pelvis could cause a tightening in the gluteal muscles putting pressure directly on the sciatic nerve.

-So consult one of our Physiotherapists to review your complete medical history and perform a thorough physical examination to determine the cause of your condition.
+Consult one of our Physiotherapists to review your complete medical history and perform a thorough physical examination to determine the cause of your sciatica.
 You may require x-rays which our Physiotherapist will discuss with you when you attend the clinic.
 X-Rays are usually bulk billed so no additional cost is involved.
 Once all the information is gathered and reviewed treatment options are discussed.

 Book Appointment at Physiotherapist Melbourne or call us on (03) 9380 5434.